jadhavlogin/react-hooks-example/README.md

-# Getting Started with Create React App
+# Getting Started with Create React App by using React hooks (useState, useEffect and useReducer)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).